1) Ignazio ‘John’ Matacia

 1st wife: NANCY LOUISE O. LIPTRAP MATACIA b.
 1899 Staunton, Augusta County VA; father: W. Liptrap, mother: I. Myers; widowed by 1st ‘husband’ Richard Lamb; m.
 Tony Matacia October 18, 1921, Staunton VA; divorced Tony c.
 1938 and married the former Catholic priest, Monsignor ‘Doc’ Scharf

 Louise’s daughter, Ruby, had a daughter, Janice Lingen, born, like Ruby, out of wedlock.
-But on July 18, 1931, Ruby, at age 15, was married to James Franklin Lingan in Charlottesville VA, who was never seen again after that fateful ‘shotgun-marriage’ day.
+But on July 18, 1931, Ruby, at age 15, married James Franklin Lingan in Charlottesville VA.
+The latter was never seen again after that fateful ‘shotgun-marriage’ day.

 Around 1938 Louise fell in love with Monsignor Scharf, known as ‘Doc’, and eventually divorced Tony in order to marry the priest.

 Tony’s 2nd wife was Mary, a waitress at Arthur’s Grill in Charlottesville.

 Tony, a ‘regular guy’ spoke English in a very staccato manner, and also could converse in perfect Sicilian.
 He had an outstanding bass-baritone voice and, as a young man, aspired to become an opera singer, but his father, Gus, would not permit him to take voice lessons.